 When in Rome…

 The following morning, we decided to venture out of the Palazzo for breakfast and try something original.
 We got a recommendation to head over to nearby legendary Peppermill Restaurant for one of their signature breakfasts in a 50’s diner setting.
 It was a short 20-minute walk passed the Wynn to get to this 24-hour breakfast joint.
-The staff as you would expect at a place like this is super friendly and we were offered several times bloody mary’s and mimosas, despite the fact that it was 8am.
+The staff as you would expect at a place like this is super friendly and we were offered several times bloody Mary’s and mimosas, even though it was 8 am.
 This place serves American food at its best (or worst, depends on how you look at it).
 Portions are huge, I mean super huge.
-I ordered a regular omelet and got a triple decker monster – only in America!
+I ordered a regular omelet and got a triple-decker monster – only in America!
 So if you’re looking for that old American experience without caring for calories, this place is a great experience.
 If you’re looking for something else, the Palazzo has plenty of options though not as down to earth like the Peppermill Restaurant.

 For dinner, we headed to Sushisamba in the Palazzo.
 This was a great choice and the food was fantastic in this upscale Japanese restaurant.
 The setting is very ambient and the menu is wide to choose from.
 We, of course, came for the sushi and that is served fresh and with a fine touch of art.
 It’s pretty moderately priced and for $30 each, we had plenty of sushi and drinks.